Jayplect/CryptoClustering/README.md

 ### Clustering Techniques:
 I implemented the elbow method to find the best value for k using the original scaled dataFrame.
 From the elbow curve above (Fig 1), 4 seems to be the best number of centroids to use in the kMeans clustering algorithm.

--Fig 1: Elbow curve for brute forced Kmeans on Original Scaled dataset
+- Fig 1: Elbow curve for brute forced Kmeans on Original Scaled dataset

 ![elbow_curve_orig_data](https://github.com/Jayplect/CryptoClustering/assets/107348074/f8ea8450-dbd9-4498-83be-7960074d0c9d)